Santosh-Gupta/SpeedTorch/README.md

 Update 9-20-19: I initially had no idea why this is faster than using Pytorch tensors; I stumbled upon the speed advantage by accident.
 But one of the Pytorch developers on the Pytorch forum pointed it out.

 As for the better CPU<->GPU transfer, it's because SpeedTorch avoids a CPU indexing operation by masquarding CPU tensors as GPU tensors.
 The CPU index operation may be slow if working on with very few CPU cores, such as 2 in colab, but may be faster if you have many cores.
-It depends on how much you're transfering, and what data you're using.
+It depends on how much data you're transfering and how many cores you have.

-As for the better GPU<->GPU transfer, it's because SpeedTorch avoids a but in the indexing operation.
+As for the better GPU<->GPU transfer, it's because SpeedTorch avoids a bug in the indexing operation.
 This bug can also be avoided by using the nightly builds, or using `index_select` / `index_copy_` instead of `a[idx]` notation in 1.1/1.2.

 For more details of this, please see this Pytorch post